The Definitive Guide to Dealing with Your Period

 Call me a masochist, but I kind of miss having my period.
 Since having the Mirena IUD inserted, Aunt Flow has barely knocked on my door in a year, and despite cursing her monthly visits for almost two decades prior, there is a small part of me that have grown to miss them.
 I found my period to be cleansing—my body would expand exponentially in the couple of days prior to getting my period, and then deflate like a retired party balloon once it was all over.
 Satisfying!
 There was also a comfort in knowing that my body was doing what it was supposed to be doing, even if it let me know by way of debilitating cramps.
+But!
+If you aren't into IUDs and still want to block cramps and other PMS symptoms at the source, try MOOD FOOD: a new drug-free gummy designed to curb *all* pre-period woes.

 There are two massive caveats to this that make me happy that I unsubscribed, though: pain and pimples.
 Endometriosis turned my body into a hormonal quagmire for 16 years, which manifested in some hardcore cramps and hard-out hormonal zits.
 The silver lining is that I can now confidently call myself an expert in the delicate art of pain and pimple assassination.
 And, after reading my six hot tips below, you will too…